SWAT-engineering/kiwi-air-monitor/README.md

 ### MQTT-to-influxdb Forwarder

-To help with a basic setup, we provide a simple forwarder of MQTT messages to and influxdb.
-Afterwards you can create a dashboard in grafana to your own liking.
+To help with a basic setup, we provide a simple forwarder of MQTT messages to an influxdb.
+Afterwards you can create a dashboard in [granfana](https://grafana.com/) to your own liking.

 ## Quality of measurements